Waiter Resume Format

 Skills Section

-Present 10–15 key waiter skills grouped by categories.
-Combine hard skills (POS systems, order taking, food safety) with soft skills (communication, teamwork, conflict resolution).
-This section boosts ATS keyword detection.
+List 10–15 relevant skills sorted by category.
+Combine hard skills (POS systems, order accuracy, beverage knowledge) with soft skills (communication, patience, teamwork).
+This section is vital for ATS keyword recognition.

 Work Experience

-The most important part of the resume.
-List jobs in reverse chronological order.
-For each role, include employer, job title, employment dates, and 4–6 bullet points starting with active verbs.
-Quantify your contributions when possible.
+The most essential section.
+Use reverse chronological order.
+For each job, state company name, title, dates, and 4–6 bullet points starting with strong verbs.
+Quantify achievements when possible.

 Example